Wren 460: Operational history

 The Wren 460, modified from a Cessna 182A, made its first flight in January 1963, and received FAA certification on June 30, 1964.

 Pilots praised the Wren 460 for its STOL performance.
-Kevin Brown of Popular Mechanics noting that it "lands like a carrier plane", but also noted that such a touchdown was "quite hard".
+Kevin Brown of Popular Mechanics noted that it "lands like a carrier plane", but also noted that such a touchdown was "quite hard".
 Despite the publicity of its initial release, few were built due in part to its price, which was over twice that of a stock Cessna 182 at the time.
 Wren Aircraft eventually went bankrupt in 1969 after the United States military rejected its projects.

 The type certificate of the Wren 460 was sold to Galen Means, and was again sold to Todd Peterson in 1977.
 Peterson, the owner of Advanced Lift Systems (later Peterson's Performance Plus), began production of the Wren 460 once again as the Wren 460P, this time modified from used 182 airframes of newer models as opposed to the new, early model airframes of the original.
 Unlike the original, the Wren 460P did not have the option of a reversible propeller as Peterson believed it offered too little benefit for its cost.
 By 1986, a Wren 460P cost less than a new 182 by almost $20,000.